Pablo Picasso, Large Still Life with Pedestal Table (Grande nature morte au guéridon), 1931

 Cécile Debray, President, Musée national Picasso-Paris, says, ‘Born of an innovative and inclusive partnership with M+ based on a genuine exchange of knowledge, skills, and expertise, Picasso for Asia: A Conversation is a groundbreaking exhibition, proposing a new methodology and a bold narrative.
 Pablo Picasso may be the most famous artist in the history of modern art, but offering a circular look at his art, examined through the prism of a contemporary Asian perspective that decentres from the Western point of view, is an unprecedented proposal.
 It is a wonderful way to continue our work of expanding Picasso’s audience and questioning his reception and artistic legacy.’

-Doryun Chong, Deputy Director, Curatorial, and Chief Curator, M+, and exhibition co-curator, says, ‘Picasso for Asia: A Conversation asks a series of fundamental questions.
+Doryun Chong, Artistic Director and Chief Curator, M+, and exhibition co-curator, says, ‘Picasso for Asia: A Conversation asks a series of fundamental questions.
 Why is Picasso still the world’s most famous artist?
 Why are publics around the world drawn to and fascinated by his art more than fifty years after his death?
 What is the source of the enduring influence and legacy of his life and art?
 The exhibition will answer these questions that have far-reaching ramifications for understanding the history of modern and contemporary art and visual culture on a global scale, which is the core mission of M+.’

 More exhibition details and ticketing arrangements will be announced in due course.